JvanKatwijk/qt-dab/README.md

 c) select or unselect basic MSC data handling

 Adding or removing from the configuration is in all cases by commenting or uncommenting a line in the configuration file.

-Comment the lines out by prefixing the line with a # in the qt-pro file (section "unix") for the device(s) you want to exclude in the configuration.
+Comment the lines out by prefixing the line with a # in the qt-dab.pro file (section "unix") for the device(s) you want to exclude in the configuration.

 	CONFIG          += dabstick